railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 subsequent versions of the software.

-This section describes how to proceed to change the structure of the menu and the welcome page, to configure the terminology of the menus and forms in the user interface and for managing users' access rights to the menus and the various underlying business objects.
+This section describes how to proceed to change the structure of the menu and the welcome page, to configure the terminology of the menus and forms in the user interface, and for managing users' access rights to the menus and the various underlying business objects.

 .. index::
    single: menu; duplicating

-Changing the menu
+Changing the Menu
 -----------------

 You can change the way menu items appear and the actions they trigger by using the menu